xhd2015/xgo/README.md

 # API
 ## Trap
+It **preprocess** the source code and IR(Intermediate Representation) before invoking `go`, adding missing abilities to go program by cooperating with(or hacking) the go compiler.

 Trap allows developer to intercept function execution on the fly.

 Trap is the core of `xgo` as it is the basis of other abilities like Mock and Trace.